mraimi/massieve/README.md

 ## Filtering/Viewing Traffic

-From the [front end](www.massieve.co) users are able to "subscribe" to different types of traffic by selecting connection type and protocol.
+From the front end (www.massieve.co) users are able to "subscribe" to different types of traffic by selecting connection type and protocol.
 For example, one could choose to see all incoming UDP traffic and whether each looks normal or anomalous.
 One could also see all TCP connections